nfhipona/guestbook-workflow/README.md

 # guestbook-workflow
-Show guestbook with issues entries
+Allows you to use your repo issues as your guestbook entries and show it on your github profile or project's *readme*.

 ## Usage